Couscous Meatball Soup Recipe

 - 2. In the same skillet, brown onion in oil.
 Add greens and kale; cook 6-7 minutes longer or until wilted.

 - 3. In a Dutch oven, combine the greens mixture, meatballs, stock, vinegar, pepper flakes and pepper.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.
 Return to a boil.
 Stir in couscous.
-Reduce heat; cover and simmer for 10-15 minutes or until couscous is tender, stirring once.
+Reduce heat; cover and simmer, stirring once, until couscous is tender, 10-15 minutes.
 Yield: 10 servings (2-1/2 quarts).

 1 cup: 202 calories, 5g fat (2g saturated fat), 28mg cholesterol, 583mg sodium, 26g carbohydrate (1g sugars, 2g fiber), 13g protein.
 Diabetic Exchanges: 1-1/2 starch, 1 lean meat, 1 vegetable.